MBrugnaroto/MBrugnaroto/README.md

 Student in Computer Engineering and an enthusiast in Data Science and Web Development.

-*  I am looking to collaborate on data analysis or web development projects.
+*  I am looking to collaborate on data analysis projects.
 *  DLS TI Intern | Supply Chain | Embraer.
 *  Ask me about anything.